Board Meeting Minutes: A Complete Guide and a Free Template

 1. Use Your Agenda As A Board Meeting Template

-Sufficient meeting planning is vital to the productivity of your meetings.
+One of the keys to running productive board meetings is proper planning.
 Many board administrators create an outline for the minutes that are blended with the agenda a few days before the meeting.
 Taking board minutes becomes incredibly straightforward and much less prone to error this way.

 2. Assign A Minute-Taker Ahead Of Time